 What is not provided in a public records request

-The request process only provides records that exist at the time of your request.
+The request process only provides records that exist at the time your request is submitted.
 A public records request is not an appropriate medium for:

 - Asking questions of or requesting meetings with staff